Where Everything Fights Everything

 Four thousand years of temporal consistency outweighs one hundred thirty-seven years of literary brilliance.

-Global recognition sherlock-holmes Wins
+Global recognition Sherlock Holmes Wins

 Monday